lukemcdonald/holly-react/README.md

 ## Getting started

-* First, ensure that node.js & npm are both installed.
+- First, ensure that node.js & npm are both installed.
 If not, choose your OS and installation method from [this page](https://nodejs.org/en/download/package-manager/) and follow the instructions.
-* Next, use your command line to enter your project directory.
+- Next, use your command line to enter your project directory.
-* Run `npm install` to install dependencies.
+- Run `npm install` to install dependencies.
-* Run `npm start` to run project.
+- Run `npm start` to run project.

-## TODO

-[ ] Smaller screens need improved responsive design since the refactor to Tailwind CSS.